Traditional LLC For Real Estate InvestorsGet a Consultation

 A traditional LLC structure handles everything that could incur legal liability (i.e. what people can sue you for), which includes all of the operations (e.g. signing contracts).
 It is intentionally designed to be what people sue.
 Because it owns nothing, the plaintiff will receive nothing.

-How The Traditional LLC Should and Should Not Be Used
+How The Traditional LLC Should And Should Not Be Used For Real Estate Investors

 Should Be Used